sparkflows/sparkflows-docs/docs/faq/test-api.rst

 Test API
 ----

-How can I Test API Fire Insights?
+How can I Test API of Fire Insights?
 ===========

 You can run below curl command::